ASSERT-KTH/depclean/README.md

 </plugin>
 ```

 Of course, it is also possible to execute DepClean with parameters directly from the command line.
-The previous example
-can be executed directly as follows:
+The previous example can be executed directly as follows:

 ```bash
 mvn se.kth.castor:depclean-maven-plugin:2.0.2:depclean -DfailIfUnusedDirect=true -DignoreScopes=provided,test,runtime,system,import
 ```

+## How does DepClean works?

+DepClean runs before executing the `package` phase of the Maven build lifecycle.
+It statically collects all the types
+referenced in the project under analysis as well as in its declared dependencies.
+Then, it compares the types that the
+project actually use in the bytecode with respect to the class members belonging to its dependencies.

+With this usage information, DepClean constructs a new `pom.xml` based on the following steps:

+1. add all used transitive dependencies as direct dependencies
+2. remove all unused direct dependencies
+3. exclude all unused transitive dependencies

+If all the tests pass, and the project builds correctly after these changes, then it means that the dependencies identified as bloated can be removed.
+DepClean produces a file named `pom-debloated.xml`, located in the root of the project, which is a clean version of the original `pom.xml` without bloated dependencies.

 ## Installing and building from source